tonikelope/megadown/README.md

 ## "Exotic" dependencies:

  * OpenSSL (with support for AES 128 CTR and AES 128/256 CBC)
- * php-cli (for JSON decoding and fast MC password check)
+ * python2.7/3.x (for JSON decoding and Megacrypter password links)
  * pv (monitor the progress of data)

 ## Usage